jneuendorf/CoffeeDecorators/README.md

     pass # necessary only if no statements exist within the class
 ```

 #### (Class) methods
-The decorated method must not have a body and must not be called (but overridden).
+The decorated method must not have a body and must not be called directly (but overridden).

 ### `@override`
 A method with the same name as the decorated method must exist somewhere in the class hierarchy (above the method's class).